 How does LAANC benefit Industry?

 The FAA is dedicated to ensuring drones are able to operate safely in the same airspace with manned aircraft.
-The LAANC capability offers industry the opportunity to work with the agency as we develop a UAS traffic management system.
+The LAANC capability offers industry the opportunity to work with the agency as we develop a UAS Traffic Management System (UTM).
 Companies approved to provide LAANC Services are known as Approved UAS Service Suppliers (USS).

 - How to Apply (PDF)